APLMOOC/APLMOOC/docs/course/ch4/write.md

 !!! write-problem "Write problem 7"

     Create a dfn that returns 1 if ``⍵`` is prime, and 0 otherwise.
-A prime number is one that does not divide any number other than itself and 1, that is, the remainder of division is 0 only for 1 and ``⍵``.
+A prime number is one that is not divisible by any number other than itself and 1, that is, the remainder of division is 0 only for 1 and ``⍵``.

     <div class="problem">
         <span class="problemspan">PRIME←</span>